Serkan Kaya (singer)

-Serkan Kaya (born 24 July 1977) is a Turkish singer, songwriter and composer.
+Serkan Kaya (born 12 June 1976) is a Turkish singer, songwriter and composer.

 Career

 Kaya's first album Senden Sonra Ben was released in 2000, followed by Aşk Ne Demek Bilen Var Mı?
 (2011) and Gönül Bahçem (2015).
 Gönül Bahçem became the best-selling album in Turkey for weeks.
 The album's lead single "Kalakaldım" became one of the most listened songs on radio and television and was downloaded numerous times on digital platforms.

-At the 43rd Golden Butterfly Awards, he was awarded as the "Best Male Folk-Classic Singer".
+At the 43rd Golden Butterfly Awards, he was named the 'Best Male Folk-Classic Singer'.